XanderStrike/caketop-theater/readme.md

 usage
 -----

-Once you're installed and running populate your DB by running the rake scan tasks:
+Once you're installed and running populate your DB by calling the rake scan tasks in the directory of the app:

     rake scan:movies
     rake scan:tv
     rake scan:music

+Or more simply:

+    rake scan:all

 The first time it will take a while, but once they're done you will be able to see your library when you visit the application.